B-UMMI/seq_typing/README.md

                         the type must be determined.
   --org escherichia coli
-                        Name of the organism with reference sequences provided together with seq_typing.py reads for typing
+                        Name of the organism with reference sequences provided together with seq_typing.py for typing
                         ("reference_sequences" folder)

 General facultative options: